feathersui/feathersui-website/docs/as3-starling/video-player.md

 ## Skinning a `VideoPlayer`

 As mentioned above, `VideoPlayer` is a subclass of `LayoutGroup`.
-For more detailed information about the skinning options available to `VideoPlayer`, see [How to use the Feathers `LayoutGroup` component](./layout-group.md).
+For more detailed information about the skinning options available to `VideoPlayer`, see [How to use the `LayoutGroup` component](./layout-group.md).

 ## Related Links